chiel/slides.js/README.md

 The constructor takes an `options` object as its second argument.
 Below is a description of each option, along with the defaults.

-- `slideSelector` - selector to use to find slides, defaults to `'.slide'`
+- `selector` - selector to use to find slides, defaults to `'.slide'`
+- `initial` - slide to show initial, defaults to `0`
+- `shown` - amount of slides to display simultaneously, defaults to `1`
-- `navSelector` - selector to use to find nav elements, defaults to `undefined`
+- `selected` - which slide, out of the ones displayed, to mark as `active`, defaults to `0`
+- `loop` - whether the slideshow automatically loops, defaults to `false`
 - `interval` - time (in milliseconds) to wait between each slide transition
-- `loop` - whether the slideshow automatically loops, defaults to `true`
-- `hover` - whether slides should be shown on nav hover rather than click, defaults to `false`
-- `transition` - which transition to use, defaults to `'fade'`, custom transitions can be used too, how to do this is detailed below
+- `transition` - which transition to use, defaults to `'fade'`, custom transitions can be used too (detailed below)
-- `transitionOptions` - options passed directly to the transition instance, defaults to `{duration: 150}`
+- `transitionOptions` - options passed directly to the transition instance, defaults depend on the transition

 ## Instance methods